OVG - www.ovg.ox.ac.uk

 Anyone interested in the field of PID can become an ESPID member.
-Applications must be done on-line and are subject to acceptance by the ESPID board under the terms of Article 3 of the Association.
-New members’ applications are normally processed within 1 month.
-Membership is entered per calendar year.
+Applications should be made online and new members’ applications are normally processed within 1 month.
+Membership is per calendar year.
+Applications can be made by completing and submitting the online form at www.espid.org.
 ESPID members are entitled to the following benefits:

 - Free annual subscription to PIDJ